freeCodeCampLondon/FCCLND/dev/app/data/README.md

  We suggest your bio to be not longer than 120 words to avoid break layout.

 ####*Structure of camper object:*####

 **name** - your name -> REQUIRED

-**class** - fill in with class corrisponding FCC sessions you have completed, that's use for filter your profile on camper page -> REQUIRED [Classes you can use]
+**class** - fill in with class corrisponding FCC sessions you have completed, that's use for filter your profile on camper page -> REQUIRED for references see at [Classes you can use](#classes-you-can-use)

 **bio**- your presentation -> REQUIRED - max 120 words !!!!!